isaksky/RouteProvider/README.md

     router.dispatchRoute("GET", "projects/4321/comments/1234")
     -> "You asked for project 4321 and comment 1234"

+You can also make paths in a typed way like this:

+    let url = MyRoutes.getProjectComments(projectId = 123L, commentId = 4L).ToString()
+    -> "/projects/123/comments/4"

 ## Todo
 - Option for user type that will passed to handler functions